seanwestfall/scientific_papers/README.md

 * Wobbly Types: Type Inference For Generalised Algebraic Data Types
 * Proofs and Types
 * In Search of Types
+* Introduction to Univalent Foundations of Mathematics with Agda

 ## Programming Language Theory (general)
 * The Design and Implementation of Typed Scheme